awslabs/amazon-redshift-utils/src/RedshiftIDCMigrationUtility/README.md

 10. Review the statements in idc_based_grants column.

-NOTE: The utility generates grant statements for the following objects:
+NOTE: The utility generates grant statements for Databases, Schemas, Tables, Views, Columns, Functions, Models and Data Shares.
-1. Databases
-2. Schemas
-3. Tables
-4. Views
-5. Columns
-6. Functions
-7. Models
-8. Data Shares
 However, please note that this may not be a 100% comprehensive list of permissions.
 Therefore, a review is a mandatory step, and any missing permissions will need to be manually granted.

 11. Connect to the Redshift cluster from any SQL editor and run all the reviewed SQL statements to create the IDC roles and permissions.